 How can you protect yourself?

 - Remember physical security – Having physical access to a device makes it easier for an attacker to extract or corrupt information.
 Do not leave your device unattended in public or easily accessible areas.
 (See Protecting Portable Devices: Physical Security.)

 - Keep software up to date – If the vendor releases updates for the software operating your device, install them as soon as possible.
 Installing them will prevent attackers from being able to take advantage of known problems or vulnerabilities.
 (See Understanding Patches.)

-- Use good passwords – Choose devices that allow you to protect your information with passwords.
+- Use strong passwords – Choose devices that allow you to protect your information with passwords.
 Select passwords that will be difficult for thieves to guess, and use different passwords for different programs and devices.
 (See Choosing and Protecting Passwords.)
 Do not choose options that allow your computer to remember your passwords.

 - Disable remote connectivity – Some mobile devices are equipped with wireless technologies, such as Bluetooth, that can be used to connect to other devices or computers.
 You should disable these features when they are not in use.
 (See Understanding Bluetooth Technology.)

 - Encrypt files – If you are storing personal or corporate information, see if your device offers the option to encrypt the files.
 By encrypting files, you ensure that unauthorized people can't view data even if they can physically access it.
 When you use encryption, it is important to remember your passwords and passphrases; if you forget or lose them, you may lose your data.